 We strive to foster open communication in our workplace and with all our stakeholders.
 Endeavour takes seriously any issues raised about possible misconduct or non-compliance.
 We encourage employees and stakeholders to speak up because this helps us learn, take action and further build an ethical culture.

-Stakeholders can use our whistleblowing tool – the Endeavour Trust Line (formerly called the Grievance Mechanism) – to report any concerns or ethical dilemmas.
+Stakeholders can use the Endeavour Trust Line to report any concerns or ethical dilemmas.
 The Trust Line is managed by a third party company.
 The system is confidential and secure, and people can choose to remain anonymous.
 All reports are investigated by a multidisciplinary committee and actions are taken based on the results of the investigations.

 Our Whistleblower Policy provides a Company-wide protocol for reporting — without fear of reprisal —any apparent fraudulent, unethical or illegal activity or behavior related to financial matters (concerns related to non-financial matters go through the Trust Line).
 Concerns can be raised on a confidential and anonymous basis.
 Reports are directed to the Chairman of the Audit Committee, and we investigate and document all concerns.